dylanchristensen/AutoPwn-OSAI/README.md

         ```

 3.  **Script Configuration**:
     *   Review the constants at the top of `final_automated_agent.py`, such as `VBOXMANAGE_PATH`, to ensure they match your system configuration.
+And Select the Model you would like to use.

 ### Running the Exploit